Potential postgraduate projects

 A number of funded projects are available in the general field of Biogeochemistry of Trace metals in the Southern Ocean.
 The projects require a strong interest in Chemistry and Analytical Chemistry as applied to biological processes in the oceans.
 Superior laboratory skills and careful, forward thinking personality is a must.
 Although, your performance in tests and exams is important, it is not the sole parameter to work on the research projects.
 Students who intend to go on to MSc are preferred.

-- Another project is offered in 2017 related to improve understanding of the re-dissolution of trace metals (some toxic and some fertilising) from re-suspended surface sediments in the Benguela Upwelling system.
+- Another project is offered to improve understanding of the re-dissolution of trace metals (some toxic and some fertilising) from re-suspended surface sediments in the Benguela Upwelling system.
 Such re-suspension of surface sediment can happen naturally due to turbulences or artificially due to dredging, for instance.

 Students are also welcome to approach us should they have their own ideas of a project.